tillitis/dev-tillitis/hugo/content.castor/hw/_index.md

 Write a byte to `TK1_MMIO_QEMU_DEBUG` to get it printed in the qemu console.

-See `qemu_debug.h` in tkey-libs for helper functions.
+See `tkey/debug.h` in tkey-libs for helper functions that can use this or use the `tkey/io.h` functions with target `IO_QEMU`.